core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 In particular, it defines the rules for obtaining CoAP Content-Format identifiers from the "IETF Review" or "IESG Approval" range of the registry (256-9999) as well as from the First Come First Served (FCFS) range of the registry (10000-64999).
 For the FCFS range, these rules do not involve the Designated Expert (DE) and are managed solely by IANA personnel to finalize the registration.

-Unfortunately, the instructions do not explicitly require checking that the combination of content-type (i.e., media type with optional parameters) and content coding associated with the requested CoAP Content-Format is semantically valid.
+Unfortunately, the rules do not explicitly require checking that the combination of content-type (i.e., media type with optional parameters) and content coding associated with the requested CoAP Content-Format is semantically valid.
 This task is generally non-trivial, requires knowledge from multiple documents and technologies, and should not be solely demanded from the registrar.
 This lack of guidance may engender confusion in both the registering party and the registrar, and has already led to erroneous registrations.